 - A vacation property can provide another source of supplemental income to offset homeownership and vacation expenses

-- Properties that are successful vacation rentals are valued by the real estate market in case you want to sell your investment in the future
+- Properties that are successful vacation rentals are valued by the real estate market when you want to sell your investment in the future

-- You can enjoy your vacation rental property when you want
+- You can enjoy your vacation rental in Costa Rica, too